adamosoftware/Postulate.Orm/README.md

 1. Create a solution with two projects.
 One will be for model classes only, the other is your main application, which can be any type.
 (Creating a separate project for model classes  is a good design choice to begin with, but it also simply works better for Postulate because the Schema Merge app avoids some reflection errors if the models are in their own project.)

-2. Install nuget package **Postulate.Orm** in both projects in your solution.
+2. Install nuget package **Postulate.Orm.Core** in both projects in your solution.

-3. Install the Schema Merge app from the [MergeUI releases](https://github.com/adamosoftware/Postulate.MergeUI/releases) page.
+3. Install the Schema Merge app from [here](https://adamosoftware.blob.core.windows.net/install/PostulateSchemaMergeSetup.exe).
 Note that Schema Merge capability works only with SQL Server currently.
 This will create a desktop icon that looks like this:

     ![img](https://adamosoftware.blob.core.windows.net/images/schema_merge_icon.png)

 4. In the post build event of your **models** project, enter this command line:

-`"C:\Users\Adam\AppData\Local\Adam O'Neil Software\Postulate Schema Merge\PostulateMergeUI.exe" "$(TargetPath)"`
+`"C:\Users\Adam\AppData\Local\Adam O'Neil Software\Postulate Schema Merge\MergeUI.exe" "$(TargetPath)"`

 5. In your models project, add a config file with a `ConnectionString` element with a valid SQL Server connection.
 The database does not have to exist, but the server and credentials must be valid.
 This example assumes a connection named `DefaultConnection`.